gadget-framework/gadget2/docs/userguide.md

     doesspawn              <0 or 1> ; 0 for no spawning, 1 for spawning

-If the stock does not spawn, then the following sections don’t apply, and the next section of the input file is the straying information, given in section [sec:stockstray] below.
+If the stock does not spawn, then the following sections don't apply, and the next section of the input file is the straying information, given in section [4.17](#sec:stockstray){reference-type="ref" reference="sec:stockstray"} below.
 If the stock does spawn, then further information is required about the spawning data.
 This is given in a separate file, so the format for the spawning data, in the main stock file, is given below:

     doesspawn              1
     spawnfile              <name of the spawning data file>